- Language & Literature

 English 'down under'

 'Ode to a Nightingale' is one of John Keats' great odes, written in May 1819, when the poet was just 23 years old.
-The poem is dominated by thoughts of death and mortality, contrasted with meditations on the painfully finite nature of joy and beauty.
+The poem is dominated by thoughts of death, underpinned by meditations on immortality and on the finite nature of joy.
 The previous year, Keats' brother Tom had died from tuberculosis, the illness that had also killed their mother.
 When writing the poem, Keats was aware that he himself had started to experience the first symptoms of the disease.

-The poem's rich imagery emphasises a desire for an escape into a world of hallucinogenic bliss, with references to 'drowsy numbness', a 'dull opiate' and wine with 'beaded bubbles winking at the brim' all reflecting the release that the narrator craves.
-Speaking to the nightingale and its exquisite song, he writes: 'Though the dull brain perplexes and retards/ Already with thee!
-Tender is the night'.
-But the pleasure brought by the nightingale is itself mortal and comes to an abrupt end, leaving the poet back in thoughts of hopelessness.
+The poem's rich imagery emphasises a desire for an escape into a world of hallucinogenic bliss, with references to 'drowsy numbness', a 'dull opiate' and wine with 'beaded bubbles winking at the brim' .
+Speaking to the nightingale and its exquisite song, he writes: 'Though the dull brain perplexes and retards: Already with thee! tender is the night'.
+But the ecstasy brought by the nightingale is itself transient, and as the bird flies away the poet is left back in thoughts of hopelessness.
 Keats died, aged just 25, in February 1821.

 Can't play the file above?
 Listen to the audio clip here